 “Increasing modular delivery into the market will also enable a new generation of innovators from SME’s to large the UK and international businesses investing and operating in the UK, offering more choice to home buyers and renters.”

 The paper estimates this would create up to 50,000 jobs and reduce carbon emissions from new homes by 40 percent.

 It is believed to have been well-received by Number 10’s policy unit; Nicholas Boys Smith, co-chair of the government’s Building Better Building Beautiful Commission, has written the forward.

 The government hopes if it backs factory-built new homes for rent or part-ownership this would help the country’s housing market overcome the economic downturn next year.

 Homes England, the government housing agency, would create a national platform to link councils, regional authorities, and housing associations seeking to deliver modular homes with manufacturers, investors, and suppliers.

 The National Federation of Builders housing and planning policy head Rico Wojtulewicz said he wants the government to concentrate on ‘all types’ of modern methods of construction not just building houses in factories.

 “This is because 99 percent of the industry is small and medium-sized businesses who have not been invited into the offsite challenge, because there is no industry standardization on materials and quality, and because maintenance remains a challenge.”

-Brokers said lenders would be keen to see regular inspections of factories.
-This is because during much of the period the value lies in the components where movement and storage of parts involve some risks.
+Brokers Hank Zarihs Associates said property development lenders would be keen to see regular inspections of factories.
+This is because during much of the development period the value lies in the components where movement and storage of parts involve some risks.

 There are some fears among bank credit committees about how to recover money if a factory goes bankrupt between producing the units and delivering them on site.